diegopacheco/java-pocs/pocs/spring-data-jdbc-mysql-driver/README.md

 * POC
 * JDBC Driver extension
 * Custom annotations
-* Cool enum as factory but with proper OO implementation
+* Self-contained, internal enum as factory with proper OO implementation (not stored in DB)

 CONS:

-* Not secure, data still plaintext in the DB
+* Not 100% secure, data still plaintext in the DB
+* No access control, anyone can decide if put or not @Anonymizing

 ### Build